atuttle/preso-closures/presentation.md

 Note:
 - Those are the lines.
 Reading between them is left as an exercise for the viewer.
+- A birdie tells me map and reduce have been added for array, struct, and list -- NOT query.

 # This was my<br/>proposed syntax